atao/raspberrypi-setup/README.md

 ## Standalone

 To setup directly from the Pi, run the following command :
-Before run command you must setup your Pi with [Raspberry Pi Imager](https://www.raspberrypi.org/software/) and install git and ansible.
+Before run command you must setup your Pi with [Raspberry Pi Imager](https://www.raspberrypi.org/software/).

-`apt update ; apt install git ansible`

 Next run command :